• Skip to primary navigation

 We seek to reflect the community’s needs by encouraging individuals to suggest new areas of focus as needed.
 Our priority is to help Iowans with disabilities where they need it most.
 If you have a suggestion, please fill out our form.

-Suggest a new area of focus
+Suggest a new Area of Focus

 Need help?